 Facilities that focus on helping women with addiction have been established to create a safe and comfortable space for women to overcome addiction.
 These facilities typically welcome anyone who identifies as female.

-Entering an addiction treatment plan can be quite scary.
+Entering an addiction treatment plan can be overwhelming.
 This is where being surrounded by people with shared perspectives can be very helpful.
-A feeling of belonging can help you when receiving the help you need.

 Many women feel safer and more comfortable around women.
 This is especially true for those who are victims of domestic abuse or some other form of abuse from a male partner that has caused their addiction.